 BGA s are difficult to rework as they require a pretty deep knowledge of the original manufacturing process, knowledge of the chemistries involved in the original manufacturing process, the thermal profiles of the various processes as well as an experienced eye in terms of BGA inspection.

 Visual BGA inspection on the edge of the BGA package and the geometries of the depiction is very limited and is a function of having access to the periphery of the device.
 Many times the operator will have to be able to articulate the board underneath the microscope.
-This also assumes that the edge of the board is not interfered to the edges of the device.
+This also assumes that the edge of the board does not interfere to the edges of the device.

 Endoscopic inspection is similar in scope and in its limitations to the visual inspection process.
 The endoscopic mirrors are placed in vicinity to the edge of the BGA so that BGA inspection can occur.
 The magnification of the inspection instrument is such that unlike optical inspection, the periphery of the BGA ball interface can be seen.
 The ball to package interface is important because this part of the BGA inspection can determine if the wetting of the ball to the package is sufficient.
 The interface of the ball to the PCB also determines what the solder joint of the ball to the board looks like.
 Here, again the inspector looks at the wetting of the interface of the ball to the board.
 What is particularly critical is the board corners.
 If collapse and ball shape is confirmed at the corners in the BGA inspection process then it is generally assumed that the rest of the ball interfaces will be acceptable.